daiai66/ST5230_final/README.md

 ### Dilemmas (3 variants)

+dilemma1:
-dilemma1:All are trolley-problem adaptations with a **20% lever-failure risk**, creating genuine uncertainty about whether intervening produces a better expected outcome.
+All are trolley-problem adaptations with a **20% lever-failure risk**, creating genuine uncertainty about whether intervening produces a better expected outcome.
 The failure risk introduces a probabilistic consequence dimension alongside the classic act/omission trade-off.

 "dilemma_2",
 "name": "Loop",